rawrat/priveos-automation/README.md

 Once that's done, we can start the installation like this:

+    # run this from the top level folder of priveos-automation
     ansible-playbook priveos.yml

 This will take ~15-20 minutes.
 If everything worked, you should see an output like this in the end: